-“[A] breaking-the-4th-wall[,] story-rich and funny meta game with a plot twist.”
+“[A breaking-the-fourth-wall, story rich] and funny [metagame] with a plot twist.”

 Each miniature game of “OVERGAME” represents such a meta moment and forces the player to break the rules and thereby the frame.
 That leads not only to funny “Eureka!” moments, but also to the anger of the four developers.
-After the player broke each of their creations, they decide to play a little game of their own.
+When the player broke each of their creations, they decide to play a little game of their own.

 So far, “OVERGAME” is an amazing and fun experience that focuses excellently on the borders of game design and the field of tension between the intentions of game developers and the explorative mindset of players.
 What does that mean for the creators?
 Do they perceive it as a formidable chaos, a teaching moment or as the destruction of their creative product?
 That is what it is all about.
 [PLAY]